lakecide/giting/README.md

 # giting
-this is a file
+this is a sample developed password generator file
-another file
-What is this file doing

-testing the file